open-source-labs/obsidian/README.md

 - Normalized caching, optimizing memory management to keep your site lightweight and fast
 - Fullstack integration, leveraging client-side and server-side caching to streamline your caching strategy
 - Full support for GraphQL fragments, directives, and variables
-- Optional GraphQL DoS mitigation security module
+- Optional GraphQL DoS attack mitigation security module

 ## Overview